An overnight stay in a national park lodge is a excellent way to enhance the

 Most national park lodges are at maximum occupancy during busy summer

-months (winter months for Virgin Islands and Death Valley national parks) so it is advisable to
+months (winter months for Virgin Islands, Hawaii Volcanoes, and Death Valley national parks) so it is advisable to

-make reservations well in advance.
+make reservations well in advance if you plan to travel during high season.
 For very busy units including California's

 National Park, it is not